 Laboratory analysis of the recycling HF content in the product is time consuming and dangerous.
 Optimized process control requires continuous on-line monitoring of the critical properties of the feed, the catalyst and the final product.
 It allows immediate adjustment of the process conditions to be executed for maintaining a stable and efficient operating of the alkylation unit.

 An application for Modcon’s BEACON 3000 NIR process analyzer has been developed to control alkylation units.
-One of these has recently been incorporated in the alkylation unit at Paz Refineries in Ashdod, Israel.

 Unique features are incorporated in the BEACON 3000 NIR process analyzer, which makes it: